groboclown/petronia/docs/extensions/api/core.platform.api.md

 * Public triggering allowed
 * Only instance listening permitted

-highly dependent upon the underlying OS and windowing system.
+Send a request to set a window's native style.
+The keys and values arehighly dependent upon the underlying OS and windowing system.